 Chorus 4

 Course # 1303330

 Grade 9-12

 Level

 Length 1 year

 Prerequisite Chorus III

 Credit 1

+This course provides students with instruction in the

-This course provides students with instruction in the application of vocal musicianship and technical skills.
+This course 1 provides students with instruction in the

+application of vocal musicianship and technical skills.
 An emphasis will be placed on the refinement of tone production and performance techniques, analysis of musical form, and aesthetic perceptions.